moby/moby/docs/extend/plugins_authorization.md

 can be ordered.
 Each request to the daemon passes in order through the chain.
 Only when all the plugins grant access to the resource, is the access granted.

-When an HTTP request is made to the Docker daemon through the CLI or via the Engine API, the authentication subsystem passes the request to the installed authentication plugin(s).
+When a HTTP request is made to the Docker daemon through the CLI or via the Engine API, the authentication subsystem passes the request to the installed authentication plugin(s).
 The request contains the user (caller) and command context.
 The plugin is responsible for deciding whether to allow or deny the